Darwish-md/TryHackMe/Phishing-Module.md

--  Ray Tomlinson invented the concept of emails and made @ symbol famous.

 ## There are 3 protocls associated with the process of sending emails:
 1. SMTP (Simple Mail Transfer Protocol) - It is utilized to handle the sending of emails.
 It is the de facto standard for outgoing email transmissions across the Internet.
  AND